Novixx-Systems/NopioseeTranslator/README.md

 # NopioseeTranslator
 Translate english to Nopiosee

-I created this in a few months (but this is a rewrite done in a few hours tital, so its probably bad code)
+I created this in a few months (but this is a rewrite done in a few hours total, so its probably bad code)